 Students on the STEM Extension can travel abroad during the Extension following the same rules as travel under OPT.

 - Please avoid travelling internationally if you have an H-1b application submitted for you until it is approved AND active, typically on Oct 1 of the year it’s applied for.
+Please confer with your employer for possible options.

 - The 24 month STEM OPT rules also clarify that you can travel abroad and return to the US with a pending STEM OPT application, but you need to have your OPT EAD card and STEM OPT I-20 with you